It's no secret that buying a home can be expensive, especially saving up that elusive 20% deposit.

 Cons

-First home buyer might mean no LMI - if you’re a first home buyer and you qualify for government stimulus, you can take advantage of the schemes/guarantees that enable you to buy with a 5% deposit, and avoid paying LMI.
+If you're a first home buyer that qualifies for government assistance, you can take advantage of schemes and guarantees to avoid paying LMI.

-Interest - since you’re going to be seen as a ‘riskier’ borrower, you’re likely going to see this reflected in the interest rate you’re offered.
-Plus, since you have a higher principal amount, you’re going to be charged more of it.
+As you're going to be seen as a 'riskier' borrower, you're likely to see this reflected in the interest rate you're offered.
+Plus, since you have a higher principal, you're going to be charged interest on a larger amount.

 What to consider about low deposit home loans

-When comparing low deposit home loans, some of the main things you should pay attention to include the interest rate, LVR, loan type, fees, and features.
+When comparing low deposit home loans, below are some of the main variables you should consider:

 Interest rates